-Prerequisites: Introduction to Alcohol and Other Drug Abuse and Introduction to Counseling.
+Prerequisites: ADDC-100, 101.
 This course introduces several formats for presentation of evaluation data and includes an emphasis on the basic paperwork required in an addition treatment setting.
 An overview of the most commonly used assessment instruments and psychological tests will also be included.
 Students will learn the uses of assessment instruments in the addiction counseling treatment setting; be provided a comprehensive introductory study of the formats, report writing, and other client-documentation used in the treatment setting; and gain an understanding of the core functions used in alcohol and other drug treatment programs.